In today’s fast-changing world, we’re helping companies

 - BlueX — Our venture-capital funded start-up created the CarrierX Initiative, the industry’s first digital white-label solution for carriers to monetize containers.
-CarrierX also offers an open freight marketplace (OFM) to all carriers to integrate end-to-end solutions to shippers.
+CarrierX also offers a Freight Commerce Platform (FCP) to all carriers to integrate end-to-end solutions to shippers.

 - Hapag-Lloyd — This ocean carrier estimates that their digital transformation will be completed by 2023.

 Equally, the rise of start-ups offering a myriad of digital solutions is constantly growing.

 How to Digital Transform Your Shipping Business

 Executing a digital transformation strategy for your shipping business may feel daunting.
 Some businesses take the approach to develop their own digital solutions, but this requires investment, time, and skill that most shippers and freight forwarders don’t have.